UCSD-ECEMAE-148/148-148-spring-2025-final-project-team-10/README.md

 - The above key mappings can be found in `driving-with-esp32/myconfig.py`.

 ### Driving the Car with Aruco Marker:
-> **TODO**: Jason please add the steps: Pulling the container, copying over the code, running ROS2 using bash script.
-> Step 1: Follow the ECE/MAE 148 document to pull the Robocar Docker Image and set it up with ROS2
+- Step 1: Follow the ECE/MAE 148 document to pull the Robocar Docker Image and set it up with ROS2

-Now create and launch Docker container:
+  - Now create and launch Docker container:
 ```bash
 robocar_docker test_container
 ```